All Episodes

 Women could one day grow their own sperm, says a scientist who today claims to have turned bone marrow into early stage sperm cells.

-His team now studying how to grow fully fledged sperm from bone marrow as a means to restore fertility in young men who have undergone cancer treatments could be five years before trials start.
+His team now studying how to grow fully-fledged sperm from bone marrow as a means to restore fertility in young men who have undergone cancer treatments could be five years before trials start.

 Grow their own sperm.

-Anyway, here's uh uh Sunana, I guess that is Sunana in uh Encinitas, California.
+Anyway, here's Sunana, I guess that is.

 Hi, Rush.